Yunus0or1/Text-Classification-Python/README.md

  - The research is based on road condition analyses of Dhaka city from social media posts.
  - ***machine_classification.py***  contains source code of road condition anaylsis using different machine learning algorthims such as **MultinomialNB**, **LogisticRegression**, **KNeighborsClassifier**
   - ***nueraul_classification.py***  contains source code of road condition anaylsis using neural network.
 This procedure is similar to ***Neural_Network_classification*** problems.

+## Wrong_Word_Correction

+ - This is research based project that has been published.
+Hit this [Journal](http://www.ijcaonline.org/archives/volume176/number27/31370-2020920288 ) to get details on this project.
+ - For a simple neural tranlator the layer is: GRU &#8594; TimeDistributed &#8594; Dropout &#8594; TimeDistributed .
+ - For a complex neural tranlator the layer is: Bidirectional &#8594; TimeDistributed &#8594; Dropout &#8594; TimeDistributed .
+ - No hot encoding.
+ - However achieved very poor performance due to lack of translation data.
+Only 400 data are available.